PurpleI2P/i2pd_docs_en/docs/devs/i2pd-specifics.md

 i2p.router.status is 1 if shared local destination is ready, and 0 if not
 i2p.router.net.tunnels.successrate returns tunnel creation success rate in percents
 # BOB
+Unlike Java-I2P, i2pd keep supporting BOB with the following extensions
 newkeys signaturetype cryptotype.
 DSA and ElGamal by default
+lookuplocal - looks for LeaseSet with specified address in router's netdb